joecabezas/joecabezas.github.io/_i18n/en/_posts/2022-05-22-nfc-sofa-hack.md

-turns out that the standard for NFC actions that can be programmed is very limited to just open web links, create a new contact on a phone, or add new Wifi credentials.  in order make this there are software that allows you to program tons of actions like sending UDP packets, turn on bluetooth, etc. The only catch is that the reading phone needs to have installed the software that interprets the action, the good thing is that, the software [(NFC Tools Pro)](https://play.google.com/store/apps/details?id=com.wakdev.nfctools.prohttps://play.google.com/store/apps/details?id=com.wakdev.nfctools.pro) does this in a clever way, when adding a custom action it actually creates 2 actions in the NFC tag: one to visit the link of the software google play page for download, and if the phone already have it, it will just execute the action, so I am ok with this then.
+turns out that the standard for NFC actions that can be programmed is very limited to just open web links, create a new contact on a phone, or add new Wifi credentials.  in order make this there are software that allows you to program tons of actions like sending UDP packets, turn on bluetooth, turn on the phone's flashlight, etc. The only catch is that the reading phone needs to have installed the software that interprets the action, the good thing is that, the software
+[(NFC Tools Pro)](https://play.google.com/store/apps/details?id=com.wakdev.nfctools.prohttps://play.google.com/store/apps/details?id=com.wakdev.nfctools.pro)
+does this in a clever way, when adding a custom action it actually creates 2 actions in the NFC tag: one to visit the link of the software google play page for download, and if the phone already have the app, it will just execute the action, so I am ok with this then.

 {%